 - Supports healthy growth

-Purina ONE True Instinct Turkey & Venison in a small bag offers a unique protein blend, making it a strong choice for owners who want to diversify their dog’s diet without committing to a large purchase.
+Purina ONE True Instinct Turkey & Venison provides a blend of turkey and venison, delivering 30% protein in a small-bag format.
+It’s a great fit for owners seeking protein variety without committing to a large purchase.

-- No artificial flavors or preservatives: Cleaner nutrition profile
+- No artificial flavors or preservatives: Focuses on natural nutrition

 Buying Guide: How to Choose the Best Labrador Retriever Dog Food